Beyer127/react-i-ii-review/props.md

 1. What are props?

 2. How do you pass props from a parent to a child?
+You pass them as an atri

 3. How do you access props from a class-based child component?
+You access it with this.props after you pass it with the

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? you access them by passing in a paramiter and then using

 5. How do you bind a function to a parent component so that it can be passed to a child?

 ### Understand